UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module2/module2_31.md

 # Summary

-By the end of the module, students are expected to:
+Students are now expected to be able to:

 - Demonstrate how to rename columns of a dataframe using [`.rename()`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.rename.html).
 - Create new or columns in a dataframe using [`.assign()`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.assign.html) notation.
 - Drop columns in a dataframe using [`.drop()`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.drop.html)